flaxmans/CompBio_on_git/Labs/Lab11/Lab_week_11_GettingRandom.md

 	rbinom(n = 8, size = 10, prob = 0.5) # simulating 10 coin flips (8 times)

-**A1.** Try each of these two commands (above) in your console and see what you get
+**A1.** Try each of these two commands (above) in your console and see what you get.
+Make sure your understand the output of the command and what it represents before you move on.

-For the following three problems, suppose that the probability of getting the flu is 40% if you do NOT get the flu vaccine, and 15% if you do get the vaccine.
+**For the following _three_ problems**, suppose that the probability of getting the flu is 40% if you do NOT get the flu vaccine, and 15% if you do get the vaccine.

 **A2.** In an R script, write a line of code that would simulate the number of people who get the flu in a sample of 20 vaccinated people.